Matt Greene: Los Angeles Kings

 Greene and his Oiler teammate Jarret Stoll were traded to the Los Angeles Kings on June 29, 2008, in exchange for Kings defenseman Ľubomír Višňovský.
 On October 8, 2008, he was named as an alternate captain of the Kings.
 Nine days later, on October 17, he signed a five-year contract extension with the Kings.

 In the 2012 Stanley Cup playoffs, Greene and the Kings won the Stanley Cup by beating the New Jersey Devils in six games.
-He scored the final goal of the 2012 Stanley Cup Finals in the Kings' 6–1 Game 6 triumph.
+He scored the final goal of the 2012 Stanley Cup Final in the Kings' 6–1 game six triumph.

 Injuries limited Greene to only five games during the 2012–13 season, a campaign that saw the Kings fail to defend their Stanley Cup title, losing to the eventual champion Chicago Blackhawks in five games in the Western Conference Finals.

-On June 13, 2014, Greene and his Kings teammates defeated the New York Rangers in Game 5 of the 2014 Stanley Cup Finals 3–2 in double overtime, securing his and the team's second Stanley Cup in three years.
+On June 13, 2014, Greene and his Kings teammates defeated the New York Rangers in game five of the 2014 Stanley Cup Final 3–2 in double overtime, securing his and the team's second Stanley Cup in three years.
 He was then resigned to a 4-year, $10 million contract.

 On June 30, 2016, Greene was placed on unconditional waivers by the Kings for the purpose of buying out the final two years of his contract, following a season where the defenseman played only three games due to a shoulder injury, picking up no points and eight penalty minutes.
 He was however not bought out from his contract and remained with the team for the duration of the 2016–17 season.

 Again limited to injury and back surgery, Greene featured in just 26 games for a goal and assist.
 As a consequence, he was stripped of his alternate captaincy due to the length of time he missed last season.
 In the following off-season he was activated from the injured reserve to be bought out from the remaining year of his contract on June 13, 2017.

 On August 14, 2017, Greene joined the Kings as a pro scout, ending his playing career.